-Most of the E-Commerce Regulation's a violation of intellectual and industrial provisions are effective as of 1 January 2023, while remaining provisions will enter into force gradually.
+Most of the E-Commerce Regulation's provisions are effective as of 1 January 2023, while remaining provisions will enter into force gradually.
 The Regulation aims to define the procedures and principles concerning the operations and supervision of e-commerce service providers and e-commerce intermediary service providers and concerning commercial relation between them, for ensuring the fair and effective competitive environment and development of electronic commerce.